jedrzej/searchable/README.md

      // filter only posts of active users ?user:active=1

+It's also possible to negate the search and filter objects that don't have a matching relation by applying Eloquent's ```whereDoesntHave()```.
+In order to do that, prefix relation name with ```!```:

+     // allow filtering on comment's approved field protected $searchable = ['comments:approved'];

+     // filter only posts that have approved comments ?comments:approved=1

+     // filter only posts that have not-approved comments ?comments:approved=1

+     // filter only posts that do not have approved comments ?!comments:approved=1

 ## Overriding default filter logic
 It is possible to process selected filters with your own logic, e.g. when filter name doesn't match the name of attribute that is used for filtering